 In addition, 12-time Oscar® nominee Thomas Newman (“The Second Best Exotic Marigold Hotel,” “Saving Mr. Banks”) has been signed to score the film, as John Williams’ schedule was interrupted and he was unavailable to score the film due to a minor health issue, now corrected.

 Earlier today we reported that concert producer Tommy Pearson had announced that “John Williams would return to London to record the new Star Wars score this summer”.
 Pearson made that comment last Friday during a film music concert at Birmingham’s Symphony Hall.
 However, we can now confirm that Pearson was going on the fact that the film is being produced entirely in the UK and doesn’t have any insider information.

-The track “The Book Thief” from the original soundtrack album of the same title has been nominated for Best Instrumental Composition at this year’s Grammy Awards, presented for albums released between Oct.
+John Williams received his 22nd Grammy Award last night for the track “The Book Thief”, from the original soundtrack album of the same title.
+The track had been nominated for Best Instrumental Composition at this year’s Grammys, presented for albums released between Oct.
 1, 2013, and Sept.
 30, 2014.